myreceiptt/nota-mini-app/README.md

 vercel --prod
 ```

-After a successful deployment you should get a URL similar to:
+After a successful deployment, you should get a URL similar to:

 ```text
 https://your-vercel-project-name.vercel.app/